TRANSLATE

 Board & Staff

-In March 2021, the CAB voted to accept several new members with the intent of improving diversity and gender parity.
-The Board makeup is now 20% BIPOC members, and 70% female.
-When the CAB considers future members, the members who interview and recommend new candidates, will take furthering diversity and balanced gender parity as a priority consideration.
+As of January 2026 the CAB makeup is now 13% BIPOC members, and 48% female.
+When the CAB considers future members, the members who interview and recommend new candidates, will take diversity and gender parity as a priority consideration.

-The current paid staff has a 50/50 male-to-female ratio.
-The station aims to maintain this gender parity.
+The current paid staff has a 55/45 male-to-female ratio.
+The station aims to maintain gender parity.
 One part-time staff member is black.
 The rest of the staff is white.
 Two staffers identify as LGBTQ+.
-The station will aim to improve diversity in 2024 via any open or newly created positions.
+The station will aim to improve diversity via any open or newly created positions.

 While MVYRADIO has always followed proper EEO guidelines, the applicant pool for past positions has not been sufficiently diverse and our hiring has not been sufficiently diverse.
 The workgroup has submitted recommended guidelines to the Committee on how to further outreach to receive more diverse applicants for open positions.